AdobeDocs/analytics.en/help/admin/tools/manage-rs/new-rs/t-create-a-report-suite.md

 ## Troubleshooting

-**After logging in to the Experience Cloud, the Analytics icon is greyed out.**
+**After logging in to the CX Enterprise, the Analytics icon is greyed out.**

 This means that your account has not been granted the correct permissions to Analytics.
 Work with a system-level admin in your organization to ensure you belong to a profile with adequate permissions to access Adobe Analytics.